Vector interactions inhibit quark-hadron mixed phases in neutron stars: Finite size effects with vector interactions

 Using the same procedure in Eq. \eqref{eq:Omega_MRE_full} we find:

 The coefficients of $V$, $S$ and $C$ in Eq. \eqref{eq:Omega_3} are respectively the total pressure $P$, total surface tension $\sigma$ and total curvature energy $\gamma$ given by:

 being

-The expressions for $P_i^{*}$, $\sigma_i^{*}$ and $\gamma_i^{*}$ resemble respectively the pressure, the surface tension and the curvature energy of a non-interacting Fermi-Dirac gas, but they are calculated using the distribution functions $f^*_{i \pm}$ instead of $f_{i \pm}$ (see \cite{Lugones:2020qll} for comparison).
+The expressions for $P_i^{*}$, $\sigma_i^{*}$ and $\gamma_i^{*}$ resemble respectively the pressure, the surface tension and the curvature energy of a non-interacting Fermi-Dirac gas, but they are calculated using the distribution functions $f^*_{i \pm}$ instead of $f_{i \pm}$ (see \cite{Lugones:2020qll} for comparison\footnote{Unfortunately, there was a missing overall minus sign in front of the integrals for $\sigma$ and $\gamma$ in Eqs.
+(10) and (11) of Ref. \cite{Lugones:2020qll}.
+That typo was not present in the calculations.}).
 Notice that $\sigma$ and $\gamma$ contain a ``free particle" term which is the sum of the contribution of each flavor, and new terms arising from vector interactions where all flavors are mixed.
+The ``free particle'' terms of $\sigma$ and $\gamma$ are positive because of the minus signs in Eqs. \eqref{eq:sigma_free} and \eqref{eq:gamma_free} and the behavior of $f_{S, q}$ and $f_{C, q}$.
+The second term in Eq. \eqref{eq:sigma_tot} increases $\sigma$ because $n^V_i >0$, $n^S_j<0$, $G_V >0$, and there is an overall minus sign.
+The second term in Eq. \eqref{eq:gamma_tot} increases $\gamma$ because $n^C_j<0$, but the third term reduces it.
 Aside from these extra terms, vector interactions have an influence in $\sigma$ and $\gamma$ via the effective chemical potentials $\mu_{q}^{*}$ that enter the Fermi–Dirac distribution functions $f^*_{i \pm}$ (see Eqs. \eqref{eq:effective_mu} and \eqref{eq:effective_FD}).
 To determine $\mu_{q}^{*}$, the quantity $m_{V} V_{0}$ must be determined by solving self-consistently the equation for the vector field:

 In the present model, $\sigma$ and $\gamma$ are independent of the bag constant because $B$ is absorbed in the pressure $P$.
 Finally, note that the terms in the last line of Eq. \eqref{eq:Omega_3} are of order $R^0$ or $R^{-1}$, i.e. much smaller than the volume, surface and curvature terms, having a negligible contribution to the thermodynamic potential.